koddr/ab-test-balancer/README.md

 > 💡 Note: See the repository's [Wiki][wiki_url] page to understand the full
 > structure of the config file.

-Next, build your own container:
+Final, build your own container:

 ```console
 docker build
 ```

-And just run container:
+And just run it:

 ```console
 docker run